qfgaohao/pytorch-ssd/README.md

 This repo implements [SSD (Single Shot MultiBox Detector)](https://arxiv.org/abs/1512.02325).
 The implementation is heavily influenced by the projects [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Detectron](https://github.com/facebookresearch/Detectron).
 The design goal is modularity and extensibility.

 Currently, it has mobilenet based SSD and VGG based SSD.

-The models can also be easily re-trained on the open image dataset.
+It also has out-of-box support for retraining on Google Open Images dataset.

 ![Example of Mobile SSD](run_ssd_example_output.jpg "Example of Mobile SSD(Courtesy of https://www.pexels.com/@mirit-assaf-299757 for the image.")